bradwestfall/informative/README.md

 ## Basic Usage

-Let's start by creating a basic login form.
-The `Form` component is your main entry-point to the API.
+To create a basic form, use the `Form` component as your main entry-point into the API.
 It will create an HTML form and in this case, two `input` fields for email and password:

 ```jsx
 import React from 'react'